afrolambo/Zode-Frontend-/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Zodē (zo•dee)

-## Available Scripts
+This application was built with React on the Frontend and Rails in the [Backend](https://github.com/afrolambo/Zode-Backend)

 In the project directory, you can run: